-On the other hand, you also don’t want to break your back trying to schlep a unit that’s overly heavy.
+On the other hand, you also don’t want to break your back trying to schlep an overly heavy unit.
 While there are ways of making the Ooni Pro lighter, you’ll want to watch out for lighting it too suddenly lest you hurt yourself.

 There is a lot to love about both of these ovens; it’s a shame that we have to pick a winner.

 If all you want is a portable model, the Roccbox is an excellent choice, and you won’t be disappointed.

 However, if you want the best overall model, the Ooni Pro remains the oven to beat.
 It offers a fantastic blend of raw power and capacity, is as sleek as ever, and can cook pizzas with up to four different fuel sources.

 As long as you know how to take it apart and put it back together again, it can even be made somewhat portable.
 Pricewise, these extra features, capacity, and power make it a great value.

 For Neapolitan pizzas done the right way, the Ooni pro is still the way to go.

 Designed for cooking pizzas up to 12 inches wide, our perforated aluminum Ooni 12″ Perforated Pizza Peel is a high-quality, lightweight peel for sliding, turning and retrieving pizzas from your oven with ease.